Clarifai/docs/docs/api-guide/annotate/annotations.md

 ### Annotate Polygons in an Image

 Below is an example of how to provide annotations within any polygon-shaped region of an image.

+These are the list of points that connect together to form a polygon:

+- **row**—The row location of the point.
+This has a [0.0-1.0] range with 0.0 being top row and 1.0 being the bottom row;
+- **col**—The column location of the point.
+This has a [0.0-1.0] range with 0.0 being left col and 1.0 being the right col;
+- **z**—Depth, if applicable, of the point.

 <Tabs>